Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dragon boat carrying village elders to participate in the procession.

-The processions participate in the procession on foot and on water.
-According to custom, water is taken from the middle of the river, representing purity and cleanliness.
+The processions participate in the land and water processions.
+According to custom, water is taken from the middle of the river, representing purity and clarity.

-The water procession ceremony is preserved and maintained in Tien La festival, creating a unique and distinctive cultural feature in the intangible cultural heritage of the festival, expressing the community's will to return to its roots, reminding generations of people to preserve the morality of "remembering the source of water when drinking".
+The water procession ceremony is preserved and maintained in Tien La festival, creating a unique and distinctive cultural feature in the intangible cultural heritage of the festival, expressing the community's will to return to its roots, reminding generations of people to preserve the morality of "remembering the source of drinking water".

 Thanh Thuy - Thanh Tung